GCHB 6030 SOCIAL AND BEHAVIORAL ASPECTS OF GLOBAL HEALTH (3) - offered all semesters (Begalieva / Clum/ Kendall)

 Is there a limit to human life expectancy?
 Why do some populations have greater longevity and less premature death than others?
 How will trends on obesity affect life expectancy in the US?
 Is economic development necessary to achieve better population health?
 What programs and policies have achieved the greatest effect in reducing premature mortality?
 These and other questions will be discussed in this course, which covers the core thematic areas of mortality research.
 Readings include overviews of trends and variation in mortality and health, as well as papers that represent exceptionally important, interesting, or clever approaches to the study of mortality.
 Particular attention will be paid to (1) variation in mortality levels over time, across populations, and within countries - with a particular focus on variations in mortality within the U.S., (2) reasons for changes in mortality levels in developed and developing countries, and (3) policies that best address problems in population health.

-GCHB 7510 MATERNAL AND CHILD HEALTH: THE LIFE COURSE PERSPECTIVE (2) - offered in Fall or Spring (Bazzano)
+GCHB 7510 MATERNAL AND CHILD HEALTH: THE LIFE COURSE PERSPECTIVE (2) - offered in Spring (Bazzano)

 In this course students are taught to use a life course perspective to approach important issues of public health.
 As Neil Halfon put it, "the life course perspective seeks to address the causes of poor health trajectories [which] require addressing the nested social ecology of health development."
 Over the semester, basic principles of human development, from preconception to end of life, are explored and examined through the conceptual framework provided by life course theory.
 Particularly, students will learn about the mechanisms, timing and dynamics of health as a developmental process, which can inform development of early interventions.
 The course will build upon Ecological and Transactional models of Life Span Development and introduce the rapidly expanding evidence base for life course theory.
 In addition to providing a conceptual framework for understanding public health issues, the course will illustrate the application of this framework to gain practical insight into maternal and child health.
 View Course Objectives